Hipsterkat/debian-hipster/README.md

 https://github.com/zayronxio/Zafiro-icons/releases

 ### Credit
-The credits are towards adi1090x for the *polybar / rofi* themes, all I did was suiting it for on my taste and do some minor integration for my distro:
+The credits are going towards adi1090x for the *polybar / rofi* themes, all I did was suiting it to be on my taste and do some minor integration for my distro:

 1. https://github.com/adi1090x/polybar-themes
 2. https://github.com/adi1090x/rofi